-Hurricanes are an unfortunate danger that threaten Florida's coastal residents.
-The information below can help you prepare yourself and your family, should a hurricane approach our district.
-In addition to what is provided here, I encourage you to seek additional information and resources so that you and your family are safe and ready if a hurricane hits Florida.
+Hurricanes are a serious threat to Florida’s Gulf Coast residents.
+The information below can help you and your family be prepared, protected and informed before a disaster strikes.
+Below is a list of helpful tips, tools and contacts to help you prepare before, during and after a storm.
+In addition to what is provided here, I encourage you to seek additional information and resources so that you and your family are safe.

 PREPARING FOR HURRICANES: